 According to a study by Kilic and others at the University of Texas Medical Branch at Galveston, shooting a character in the head while wall-running in first-person-shooter games might help the next generation of surgeons save lives in the real world.

-Much like videogames, robotic surgery controls require the use of both hands, and requires operators to monitor their activities on a screen.
+Much like videogames, robotic surgery controls require the use of both hands and require operators to monitor their activities on a screen.
 Surgeons are trained to operate these machines on simulators.

 Another study in 2007 also found that playing videogames right before surgical drills improved doctors’ skills.
 Apparently, this stuff really works.

-The major problem with using games to facilitate the learning process is our sheer lack of understanding.
+The major problem with using video games in education is our sheer lack of understanding.
 There just isn’t a lot of strong research suggesting the benefits (yet).

-“For all of the enthusiasm around games and learning, very few studies have examined whether video games improve classroom performance and academic achievement,” says Emma Blakey, a PhD researcher in developmental psychology at the University of Sheffield in England.
+“For all of the enthusiasm around games and learning, very few studies have examined whether video games improve classroom performance and academic achievement,” says Emma Blakey, a PhD researcher in developmental psychology at the University of Sheffield in the UK.

 “Because we know memory is a crucial cognitive skill for school learning, practice at playing games that challenge memory should, in theory, lead to improvements in classroom behavior and academic skills,” she says.
 “But only additional research can say if that notion is correct.”